tensorflow/tensorflow/README.md

 Bazel is the primary build system for TensorFlow.
 To build with Bazel, it and the Android NDK and SDK must be installed on your system.

-Get the recommended Bazel version listed in [os_setup.html](https://www.tensorflow.org/versions/master/get_started/os_setup.html#source)
+Get the recommended Bazel version listed in [Bazel's site.](https://bazel.build/versions/master/docs/install-ubuntu.html)

 **3.)
 Download [Android Studio](https://developer.android.com/studio/index.html).**
 - Build tools API >= 23 is required to build the ELeaf Android Application.